BernardoCovas/esk8/README.md

 $ idf.py flash
 ```

-This is a CMake project, so make sure tu use the latest IDF and toolchain with CMake support.
+This is a CMake project, so make sure to use the latest IDF and toolchain with CMake support.

 ## BLE